-- 1 differences is that the capital in the 2020-2022 GIP capital budget summary exceeds 2 the capital in the cost-benefit analyses by \$53.5 million.
-The third bucket consists 3 of spending beyond the GIP capital budget period, amounting to \$243.6 million from 2023 to 2027, and consisting mainly of integrated volt-VAR control, 4 5 transmission hardening & resilience, and targeted undergrounding program capital.
-6 In total, the capital spending required to secure the benefits projected in the cost-7 benefit analyses, including \$192.5 million in energy storage and electric 8 transportation capital missing from GIP capital budget totals, is \$616.9 million 9 (26.6%) higher than the \$2.319 billion presented in the North Carolina 2020-2022 10 GIP capital budget summary. - Q. DO YOU FIND IT PROBLEMATIC THAT DEC DID NOT INCLUDE THE \$192.5 MILLION ENERGY STORAGE AND ELECTRIC TRANSPORTATION CAPITAL IN NORTH CAROLINA GIP CAPITAL BUDGET TOTALS? - 15 To me, it simply illustrates another example of DEC underestimating GIP costs.
-It A. 16 is true that these programs are being evaluated in other dockets.
-However, as DEC describes these programs as part of its GIP, 19 and as ratepayers will be required to 17 18 pay for these programs if approved, I believe it is appropriate to include capital 19 from these programs as part of the costs DEC ratepayers will have to pay for 20 discretionary spending that is outside "business as usual."
-It seems disingenuous to 21 me to describe these as GIP programs, but to exclude their costs from GIP capital 22 program totals. - Q. EXPLAIN WHY DUKE ENERGY'S FAILURE TO INCLUDE COSTS TO REPLACE SHORT-LIVED ASSETS, SUCH AS SOFTWARE AND COMMUNICATIONS INFRASTRUCTURE, UNDERSTATES COST BY \$1 BILLION. - A. Field hardware assets in Duke Energy's GIP generally have an estimated useful life of at least 25-35 years.
+A. Yes, and I categorize them into three "buckets" of spending.
+The first bucket is \$234.4 million in program capital spending planned in the cost-benefit analyses prior to the 2020-2022 period covered by the GIP capital budget summary.
+The second bucket consists of differences I was unable to reconcile during the GIP capital budget period years of 2020-2022.
+I found the capital in the cost-benefit analyses differed from the capital presented in the GIP capital budget for multiple programs.
+Some programs had much more capital in the GIP than in the corresponding cost-benefit analyses, but for other programs the reverse was true.
+These differences concern me, as I will discuss further below, but the net of these differences is that the capital in the 2020-2022 GIP capital budget summary exceeds the capital in the cost-benefit analyses by \$53.5 million.
+The third bucket consists of spending beyond the GIP capital budget period, amounting to \$243.6 million from 2023 to 2027, and consisting mainly of integrated volt-VAR control, transmission hardening & resilience, and targeted undergrounding program capital.
+In total, the capital spending required to secure the benefits projected in the costbenefit analyses, including \$192.5 million in energy storage and electric transportation capital missing from GIP capital budget totals, is \$616.9 million (26.6%) higher than the \$2.319 billion presented in the North Carolina 2020-2022 GIP capital budget summary.

+Q. DO YOU FIND IT PROBLEMATIC THAT DEP DID NOT INCLUDE THE \$192.5 MILLION ENERGY STORAGE AND ELECTRIC TRANSPORTATION CAPITAL IN NORTH CAROLINA GIP CAPITAL BUDGET TOTALS?

+1 A. To me, it simply illustrates another example of DEP underestimating GIP costs.
+It 2 is true that these programs are being evaluated in other dockets.
+However, as DEC describes these programs as part of its GIP, 19 and as ratepayers will be required to 3 pay for these programs if approved, I believe it is appropriate to include capital 5 from these programs as part of the costs DEP ratepayers will have to pay for 6 discretionary spending that is outside "business as usual."
+It seems disingenuous to me to describe these as GIP programs, but to exclude their costs from GIP capital 8 program totals.

+EXPLAIN WHY DUKE ENERGY'S FAILURE TO INCLUDE COSTS TO 9 Q. REPLACE SHORT-LIVED ASSETS, SUCH AS SOFTWARE AND 10 11 COMMUNICATIONS INFRASTRUCTURE, UNDERSTATES COST BY \$1 12 BILLION.

+Field hardware assets in Duke Energy's GIP generally have an estimated useful life of at least 25-35 years.
 As is appropriate, Duke Energy estimated benefits for each program individually, based on the expected 25-35 year useful life of program assets.
 The exceptions are software and communications networks, which have useful lives of 5-10 years.20 Presumably, communications networks and software are essential to securing the benefits Duke Energy projects in program cost-benefit analyses; otherwise, they would not be included in the GIP (new data and voice communications networks are even described as "Mission Critical").

+Unfortunately, GIP cost-benefit analyses include no capital costs for replacements of these communication networks and software packages, with useful lives of 5-10 years, over the course of the 25-35 year benefit periods assumed in the cost-benefit analyses, thus resulting in a significant cost understatement.
+As shown in Table 1, below, and assuming a 2.5% compound annual inflation rate, I estimate the understatement to be at least \$1 billion, or \$405.3 million in present value terms (discounted at Duke Energy's 6.8% weighted average cost of capital).